Sazerac4/zig_on_stm32/projects/stm32l476_nucleo/blinky_picolibc/README.md

 ## Notes

-- Main article about this picolibc implementation: [ziggit](https://ziggit.dev/t/adding-picolibc-for-embedded-stm32-example/8421)
+- Main article about this picolibc implementation: [Ziggit topic](https://ziggit.dev/t/adding-picolibc-for-embedded-stm32-example/8421)
-- For an interesting discussion on integrating Picolibc or alternative libc implementations for embedded systems, check out this [Ziggit thread](https://ziggit.dev/t/adding-picolibc-or-alternative-for-embedded/).
+- For an interesting discussion on integrating Picolibc or alternative libc implementations for embedded systems, check out this [Ziggit topic](https://ziggit.dev/t/adding-picolibc-or-alternative-for-embedded/).
 - For more context on integrating custom libc implementations, see this [GitHub issue](https://github.com/ziglang/zig/issues/20327).
 - Effort to make compatible Zig with meson build system.
 [GitHub issue](https://github.com/mesonbuild/meson/issues/12652)